mikessh/migec/README.md

 accepted *barcodes.txt* format is a tab-delimited table with the following structure:

-SAMPLE-ID | MASTER-ADAPTER-SEQUENCE     | SLAVE-ADAPTER-SEQUENCE
+Sample ID | Master barcode sequence     | Slave barcode sequence
 ----------|-----------------------------|-----------------------
 S0        | acgtacgtAGGTTAcadkgag       |
-S2        | acgtacgtGGTTAAcadkgag       | ctgkGTTCaat
+S1        | acgtacgtGGTTAAcadkgag       | ctgkGTTCaat
-S1        | acgtacgtAAGGTTcadkgagNNNNNN |
+S2        | acgtacgtAAGGTTcadkgagNNNNNN |
-S2        | acgtacgtTAAGGTcadkgagNNNNNN | NNNNNNctgkGTTCaat
+S3        | acgtacgtTAAGGTcadkgagNNNNNN | NNNNNNctgkGTTCaat

 A sequencing read is scanned for master adapter and then, if found, its mate is reverse-complemented to get on the same strand as master read and scanned for slave adapter.